OpenPublicMedia/npr-cds-wordpress/readme.txt

 == Changelog ==
+= V.1.3.5 =
+* Switched Yoast plugin detection to work better in multisite setups (h/t @tamw-wnet for the fix)

 = V.1.3.4 =
 * The global `import tags` setting was being overridden if a Get Multi query was created at position 0. `NPR_CDS_WP->update_posts_from_stories()` accepts 2 arguments (`publish` and `query number`), but both are optional and default to `true` and `0` respectively.
 So, if a post is imported outside of a Get Multi query, it would pull and apply the settings for `npr_cds_query_0` anyway, leading to undesired behavior.
 The default query number has been changed to `-1`. (h/t @kic00 for the catch)